dmcadieux/burger-b-gone/README.md

 # Spellright

 Source code for Spellright project.
 Launched as an executable with a GUI.
+Build with pyinstaller.

 Usage: